 Since MuseNet knows many different styles, we can blend generations in novel ways.
 Here the model is given the first 6 notes of a Chopin Nocturne, but is asked to generate a piece in a pop style with piano, drums, bass, and guitar.
 The model manages to blend the two styles convincingly, with the full band joining in at around the 30 second mark:

-A demo of MuseNet is included below, which allows a subset of options.
 We’re excited to see how musicians and non-musicians alike will use MuseNet to create new compositions!

 In simple mode (shown by default), you'll hear random uncurated samples that we've pre-generated.
 Choose a composer or style, an optional start of a famous piece, and start generating.
 This lets you explore the variety of musical styles the model can create.
 In advanced mode you can interact with the model directly.
 The completions will take longer, but you'll be creating an entirely new piece.